How the Beacon Conference Works

-Students work with faculty members to prepare academic papers.
+- Students work with their faculty mentors to prepare high-quality academic papers.

-Conference directors and their team anonymize the papers, divide the papers into groups based on topic and/or field, and send them to teams of faculty readers at two-year colleges in the region.
+- Conference directors and their team anonymize the papers, divide the papers into categories based on topic and/or field, and send each batch to three community college faculty readers with expertise in the particular area.

-Panel Award Winners and their mentors receive a monetary award/honorarium by mail, and papers by Panel Award Winners are compiled into the conference proceedings and published on the conference’s website in June or early July.
+- Panel award winners and their mentors receive a monetary award/honorarium by mail, and papers by panel award winners are compiled into the conference proceedings published on the conference website by July that year.